mock-foundation/moc/INSTALLATION.md

 # Installation

-App distrubuted as an unsigned binary, so you will need to mitigate some macOS warnings to start the app.
+App distrubuted as an unsigned binary, `cause I'm not a member of Apple Developer Program, so you will need to mitigate some macOS warnings to start the app.

 1. Download Release.
-You can find latest release at [Releases page](https://github.com/ggoraa/moc/releases)
+You can find latest release at [Releases page](https://github.com/ggoraa/moc/releases), or install using Homebrew by running `brew tap ggoraa/apps` and `brew install moc --cask`, or `brew install ggoraa/apps/moc --cask` if you want a one-liner.

 2. Unzip archive and open Moc.dmg